 Eva Stojanovska talks about how she learned not to be afraid of making mistakes.

 Paz Fernandez de Vera gives tips on unlocking the potential of students.

 Marika Zakareishvili provides some tips on entrepreneurial teaching.

-Kornélia Lohynova gives some tips on how teachers can tackle the challenges they face in the unprecedented circumstances of the global pandemic.
+Kornélia Lohynova gives some tips on how teachers can tackle the challenges they face.

 Märt Aro speaks about innovation in education, collaboration and the future of skills.

 Roman Shyyan speaks about reforming education and training.